-We held 2012 Bat Walk on Abbey Fields on Wednesday, 25th April 2012.
-Please see below Celia Rickers report on this event:
+We held the 2012 Bat Walk on Abbey Fields on Wednesday, 25th April 2012.
+Please see below Celia Rickers’ report on this event:

 After a day of near continuous rain, a group of hardy members and visitors met Jon Russ, a volunteer with Warwickshire Bat Group in the Abbey Fields car park.
-Jon who is an ecologist specialising in bats, explained bats have an echolocation system that allows them to locate insects and avoid obstacles in the dark.
+Jon, who is an ecologist specialising in bats, explained that bats have an echo-location system which allows them to locate insects and avoid obstacles in the dark.
 As the bats fly, they produce high-pitched squeaks and listen to the echoes coming back which indicate their immediate surroundings.
 As these high-pitched squeaks are generally not heard by us, Jon lent the group some bat detectors, which pick up the sounds the bats are making and turn them into sounds we could hear.

 There are 18 species of bats in this country, all of them feeding on insects, the most common and smallest bat are the Pipistrelle bats (of which there are three species – the common, Soprano and Nathusius’), which eat in the region of 3000 insects in the course of an evening.
 The common Pipistrelle has a wingspan of about 20cms and weights about 5g.
 Daubenton’s bats (named after the French naturalist Louis Daubenton 1716-99) are usually found flying very low over water as it searches for insects.